Layne-Huang/PMDM/README.md

 conda activate adt
 ```
 ### Pre-trained models
-The pre-trained models could be downloaded from [Zenodo](https://zenodo.org/records/10627562).
+The pre-trained models could be downloaded from [Zenodo](https://zenodo.org/records/10630921).

 ## Benchmarks
 ### CrossDocked

 #### Data preparation
-Download and extract the dataset as described by the authors of Pocket2Mol: https://github.com/pengxingang/Pocket2Mol/tree/main/data.
+Download and extract the dataset is provided in [Zenodo](https://zenodo.org/records/10630921)
 The original CrossDocked dataset can be found at https://bits.csb.pitt.edu/files/crossdock2020/

 ### Binding MOAD